 In essence, ashwagandha makes for a healthy environment in your overall body by reducing a lot of the things that inhibit your body’s ability to thrive.

 The ashwagandha benefits for men don’t stop at increased testosterone.
 One study found an increase in muscle strength and size as well as a reduction in muscle injury when male subjects took 300mg twice a day.
 You may not be into beefing up to Adonis-size fitness but why would you not want to increase strength and limit injury as you get older?

 When you are looking for ashwagandha supplements it’s best to seek out KSM-66® Ashwagandha as it is the top-shelf in the industry.
 They have the ongoing scientific research and the production expertise to make sure you are getting the best of the ashwagandha root.
 There are plenty of supplements that include the leaves from the plant and not just the root, even though there is no benefit associated with the leaves.
 But it does act as a good filler, even as it dilutes the purity and quality of the product.

 If you aren’t feeling the energy you used to have, looking to up your libido, strength, and overall game, then you can’t go wrong with ashwagandha.
-The evidence is clear that adding this ancient root extract to your diet can improve health, recovery, immune support, and overall quality of life.
-It’s also why we have it as a key ingredient in the Rebalance System™.
+The evidence supports adding this ancient root extract to your diet can improve health, recovery, immune support, and overall quality of life.
+Ashwagandha is a small change you can make that will have large, positive cascading effects on your body.
+It’s also why we have it as a key ingredient in all of the Rebalance Systems™.